mberquer/mberquer/README.md

 - 👋 Hi, I’m @mberquer, please send me some raccoon memes
 - 👀 I’m interested in everything
+- ✨trying to make a bullet hell rpg on unity✨ (not going well but lesgo)
 - 🌱 I’m currently learning how to organize myself and not die under pressure

 <!---